OpenPhilology/nidaba/README.md

 ```

 Per default no dictionaries and OCR models (including data necessary to run
-tests) are installed.
+some tests) are installed.
 To download the necessary files run:

 ```
 $ python setup.py download